theebank/theebank/README.md

 - 👋 Hi, I’m Theeban Kumaresan!
 - 👀 I’m interested in Machine learning, Big Data, Software development and App development
 - 🌱 I’m currently in my third year of the Computer Engineering program at the University of Ottawa
-- 💻 I'm currently seeking a Fall 2021 Co-op Internship opportunity
+- 💻 I'm currently seeking a Summer 2022 Co-op Internship opportunity
 - 📫 How to reach me: tkuma082@uottawa.ca

 <!---